Portuguese Canadians

 Portuguese Canadians (luso-canadianos) are Canadian citizens of full or partial Portuguese heritage or people who migrated from Portugal and reside in Canada.
-According to the 2016 Census, there were 482,610 or 1.4% of Canadians claimed full or partial Portuguese ancestry, an increase compared to 410,850 in 2006 (1.3% of the nation's total population).
-Most Portuguese Canadians live in Ontario - 282,865 (69%), followed by Quebec 57,445 (14%) and British Columbia 34,660 (8%).
+According to the 2021 Census, there were 448,310 or 1.21% of Canadians claimed full or partial Portuguese ancestry, a decrease compared to 482,110 in 2016 (1.40% of the nation's total population).

+Most Portuguese Canadians live in Ontario - 300,600 (67.05%), followed by Quebec 64,385 (14.36%) and British Columbia 39,755 (8.87%).

-History of Portuguese in Canada
+History of the Portuguese in Canada

+First contacts during the Age of Discovery

 Portugal played a pioneering role in the explorations of the New World in the 15th and 16th centuries.
 In the 15th century, Prince Henry of Portugal, better known as Henry the Navigator, established a school of navigation in Sagres, in the Algarve region of Portugal.
-From this school emerged explorers who found their way to the Indies, South America, North America and Africa, including the portuguese João Fernandes Lavrador, who was the first explorer of Labrador, and Gaspar Corte-Real, who was also one of the earliest European explorers of Canada.
+From this school emerged explorers who found their way to the Indies, South America, North America and Africa, including the Portuguese João Fernandes Lavrador, who was the first explorer of Labrador, and Gaspar Corte-Real, who was also one of the earliest European explorers of Canada.
 Corte-Real explored the northeast coast of "Terra Nova", naming Conception Bay, Portugal Cove, and Labrador, named after Fernandes Lavrador.
-Also João Alvares Fagundes explored Newfoundland, as well as Nova Scotia, in 1520-21.
+Recent historiography suggests Corte Real May have reached Canadian coasts in 1473, before Columbus officially "discovered" America.
+It is nonetheless worth noting that historical evidence from the early Age of Discovery is lacking.

+Around 1521, João Álvares Fagundes was granted donatary rights to the inner islands of the Gulf of St. Lawrence and also created a settlement on Cape Breton Island to serve as a base for cod fishing.
 In 1524 the cartographer Estêvão Gomes traveled along the coasts of northeastern North America.
 During his journey, he possibly reached the Cabot Strait and Cape Breton, in the present-day Nova Scotia.

+Pressure from natives and competing European fisheries prevented a permanent establishment and was abandoned five years later.
+Several attempts to establish settlements in Newfoundland over the next half-century also failed.

+16th–19th centuries

+In the early 1600s Mathieu Da Costa was probably the first black person setting foot in modern-day Canadian territory.

 In 1705, the Portuguese Pedro da Silva became the first post courier in the French territory of North America, New France.
 He settled in the Canadian part of the territory.

+In addition, Esther Brandeau, of Sephardic descent is notable in the history of the Jews in Canada as the first Jew to set foot in the country, travelling from France to New France.
+Portuguese and Spanish Sephardic Jews also contributed founding the oldest Jewish congregation in Canada, establishing Montréal synagogue in 1778.